apache/royale-docs/component-sets/jewel/jewel-button.md

 </fx:Script>
 ```

-When the user clicks the button the message _"Hello from a Button!"_ will be printed in the console log.
+When the user clicks the button, the message _"Hello from a Button!"_ appears in the console log.

-In __ActionScript__ we can create a similar button in the following way:
+In __ActionScript__ we can add an event handler this way:

 ```as3
 var b:Button = new Button();